-Yes, there are a few cons.
-Generally speaking, they don't pack the same level of sound quality as a bulky pair of headphones, which can result in a less-immersive experience.
-However, you're likely to get more use out of the best gaming earbuds than you would with top-of-the-line headphones.
+Admittedly, many of them don't pack the same level of sound quality as a bulky pair of headphones, which can result in a less immersive experience especially given the lack of virtual surround sound.
+However, you're likely to get day-to-day use out of the best gaming earbuds than you would with top-of-the-line headphones.
 Namely, you can take them with you on your commute, or use them with a range of other devices.
 Ultimately, they could save you a lot of money compared to a dedicated gaming headset that's not going to get much use outside of your sessions.

 Earbuds also tend to be less ostentatious than over-ear headphones, so much so that even the offerings from gaming brands are subtle and stylish, which can't be said for their headphone counterparts.